-Sarah Delputte is Post-Doctoral Assistant at the Centre for EU Studies (CEUS), and a Lecturer at the Department of Political Science at Ghent University.
-Her teaching and research interests concern the external policies of the European Union and specifically its international development and climate change policies as well as its interregional relations with Africa, the Caribbean and the Pacific (ACP).
+Sarah Delputte is Assistant Professor at the Centre for EU Studies (CEUS) at the Department of Political Science at Ghent University where she teaches on ‘The European Union's International Development Policy’ and ‘Excursions: The EU in real life’ in the Master EU Studies programme.
+Her research interests concern the external policies of the European Union with a particular focus on EU ‘development’ policy, its relations with the ‘Global South’ and its interregional relations with Africa, the Caribbean and the Pacific (ACP).

 At UNU-CRIS she supervised (together with Prof. Sebastian Oberthür, VUB-IES) the PADIRE project on parliamentary deliberation on climate change in the EU’s interregional relations.